chromezoneeths/kitcoin/README.md

 # KitCoin Final Project

-Development should be done on this branch, since it's built to a different docker tag.
+Commits should only be merged to this branch when they are at least as stable as what's already here.

 Google Classroom: 9n58eb